 “[Drinking coffee] gives you energy and may help you lose weight and sharpen your mental focus, thanks to the magic of caffeine.
 Studies have shown that caffeine may improve your mood, help your brain work better and improve performance during exercise.”

-That same study did go on to warn readers that while drinking coffee has clear health benefits, the manner in which you take your coffee will play a part in whether it is good for you or not as “fancier drinks” or sugar loaded coffees will end up hurting you more than they help you.
+That same study did warn that the way you drink your coffee will play a part in whether it is good for you.
+Sugar-loaded coffees will end up hurting you more than they help you.

-Over consumption of caffeine can be just as bad as well especially if it interrupts your normal sleep cycle.
+Over consumption of caffeine can be just as bad, especially if it interrupts your normal sleep cycle, so be careful!

 11. Catch Some Z’s!

-According to the National Herat, Lung, and Blood Institute,
+According to the National Heart, Lung, and Blood Institute,

 “Sleep plays a vital role in good health and well-being throughout your life. […] The damage from sleep deficiency can occur in an instant, or it can harm you over time.
 [Sleep deficiency] can affect how well you think, react, work, learn, and get along with others.”

-Sleep gives our body and mind the time to reset, recharge, and repair the damage that we do in our day to day movements through life, which is why it is so crucial to take the time to get proper rest.
+Sleep gives our body and mind the time to reset, recharge, and repair the damage that we do in our day-to-day movements, which is why it is so crucial to get proper rest.

-“moderate exercise could increase your motivation to work out and lead to an all-around healthier lifestyle.”
+Studies have shown that “moderate exercise could increase your motivation to work out and lead to an all-around healthier lifestyle”.

 So just by working out 30 minutes a day, research shows that your desire to continue with that positive behavior will increase.
 Even if you are just walking for 30 minutes each day as your form of exercise, that can be a great way to take strides towards a healthier mind and body.

-The better off you are mentally and physically, the stronger your daily motivation to be better overall and pursue a long-term goal, will be.
+The better off you are mentally and physically, the stronger your daily motivation will be.

 13. Know Yourself

-You know yourself best and you will be most aware of your internal weaknesses, patterns of behaviors, and path to having a decrease in motivation levels towards a specific goal.
+You know yourself best, and you will be most aware of your internal weaknesses, patterns of behaviors, and path to having a decrease in daily motivation towards a specific goal.

 Exercise your self-awareness and plan ahead for potential areas of failure that you have encountered in the past.
-If you work to navigate away from your previous areas of failure that may have led to a decrease in daily motivational levels, then you will obviously have stronger potential for success.
+If you work to navigate away from your previous areas of failure that may have led to a decrease in motivation, then you will obviously have a stronger potential for success.

-Changing habits is hard and is a daily pursuit.
-But if you can first control your thoughts and responses to a situation, then those conditioned responses will eventually convert into new positive habits, which in turn will eventually recondition your personality and behavior.
+Changing habits is hard, but if you can first control your thoughts and responses, then those conditioned responses will eventually convert into new positive habits.
+Those willl eventually recondition your personality and behavior.

-All of this work and effort will go far in increasing your day to day motivational levels!
+All of this work and effort will go far in increasing your daily motivation.

 14. Overcome Your Fears

-The retreat of motivational levels in my opinion is often related to self-doubt or internal fears creeping into your mind.
+The retreat of daily motivation is often related to self-doubt or internal fears creeping into your mind.

-So often when we are near the peak of a success, we revert to a previous version of ourselves in our mind and allow fear to dictate our ability to continue on instead of reality.
+So often, when we are near the peak of a success, we revert to a previous version of ourselves in our mind and allow fear to dictate our ability to continue.